conan-io/docs/versioning/lockfiles/build_order.rst

     # the lockfile will not lock the binaries
     # And check which one needs to be built
     $ conan lock build-order app1.lock --json=build_order.json
-    # The build order is emtpy, nothing to build
     [[["pkga/0.1@user/testing", "5ab8...1ac9", "host", "4"]], ...